 Fairhaven Christmas Eve

-I never thought I'd do this, but I'm publishing a children's book for the Christmas season!
-It's still in preparation, but should go live by later today or tomorrow.
+I never thought I'd do this, but I'm publishing a children's book* for the Christmas season!
 What's really exciting is that I'm publishing in a Kindle edition (which can be read on any device with Amazon's free Kindle app), a paperback edition, and a hardcover edition (a brand new option).

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.

-The book is called Fairhaven Christmas Eve (here is the link, which has just gone live as I'm writing), and this is how it begins:
+The book is called Fairhaven Christmas Eve, and this is how it begins:

 The bakers, who had stoked their fires early, were taking delicate cakes from their ovens and placing them on marble counters to cool.
 The icers were mixing their colors and forming sugar roses, getting ready to decorate the cakes.
 The grocers were building pyramids of their ripest fruits and vegetables, the butchers hung fat pheasants and geese, and the dairymen were bringing warm new-laid eggs and cold creamy milk to market.